Thorndale, Texas

-Thorndale is a city in Milam County, Texas, with a small part in Williamson County.
+Thorndale is a city in Milam County, Texas, United States, with a small section in Williamson County.
 The population was 1,263 at the 2020 census.
-It was founded in 1878 about 3 miles west of its present site, and moved to its current site in 1880.
+It was founded in 1878, approximately three miles west of its present site, and moved to its current site in 1880.

 History

 Antonio Gómez, a Mexican-American teenager, was lynched on June 19, 1911, in Thorndale following his lethal stabbing of a German-American garage owner, Charles Zieschang.
 Concerns about prejudice and violence against Mexican-American youths, such as the Gómez hanging, inspired Jovita Idar to found the League of Mexican Women (La Liga Femenil Mexicanista).

 Geography

 Thorndale is located at 30.612549°N 97.204523°W (30.612549, –97.204523), about 40 miles northeast of Austin and 12 miles west of Rockdale.
 Most of the city lies in Milam County, with only a small portion in Williamson County.

 According to the United States Census Bureau, the city has a total area of 1.0 square miles (2.5 km2), all land.